 Sponsored by the Undergraduate Student Government (USG), the Freshman Leadership Program (FLP) is designed to support, engage, and educate future leaders in the Tulane community.
 As a part of this program, students will be provided with the opportunity to

 FLP participants will be expected to attend weekly meetings, serve on Student Government committees, and attend events where they will engage with current leaders on Tulane’s campus.
-Applications are due September 9, 2018.
+Applications for the 2020 cohort are now closed.
 Contact the FLP coordinators at FLP@wave.tulane.edu.
-Apply online via OrgSync at https://orgsync.com/84961/forms/329368.